-Instgo is a Golang application compilation tool provided by Application Real-Time Monitoring Service (ARMS).
-When you compile your Golang project with instgo, you enable ARMS to monitor your Golang application.
-This lets you view monitoring data such as application topology, call stacks, and SQL analysis.
+Instgo is a compilation tool provided by Application Real-Time Monitoring Service (ARMS) for Golang applications.
+After you compile your Golang project with instgo, ARMS can monitor the application.
+You can then view monitoring data, such as application topology, call chains, and SQL analysis.

-This topic applies only to instgo tool versions 1.3.0 and later.
-To check your version, you can run the instgo version command.
+This topic applies only to instgo versions 1.3.0 and later.
+You can run the instgo version command to check the instgo version.
 If your version is earlier than 1.3.0, you must upgrade it.
 For more information, see Start monitoring a Go application.

 Prerequisites